Accident Beechcraft M35 Bonanza N673V, 06 Jan 2023

 Narrative:

-On January 6, 2023, at 1753 central standard time, a Beech M35 airplane, N673V, was destroyed when it was involved in an accident near Fayetteville, Arkansas.
+On January 6, 2023, about 1752 central standard time, a Beech M35 airplane, N673V, was destroyed when it was involved in an accident near Fayetteville, Arkansas.
 The pilot was fatally injured.
 The airplane was operated as a Title 14 Code of Federal Regulations Part 91 personal flight.

-A witness reported hearing the airplane as it approached.
-He recalled that the engine sounded as if it was going to lose power but then “revved up really high.”
+A witness heard the airplane as it approached and recalled that the engine sounded as if it was going to lose power but then “revved up really high.”
 This cycle occurred 3 or 4 times over a span of 10 – 15 seconds.
-The engine subsequently seemed to stop; however, he was unsure if the airplane had simply descended behind a ridgeline.
-He did not hear the impact, nor was he able to see the airplane.
+The engine then seemed to stop; however, he was unsure if the airplane had descended behind a ridgeline.
+He did not hear the impact nor was he able to see the airplane.

 Sources: